 With nearly 5.5 million Syrian refugees living in Turkey, Lebanon, and Jordan, there is huge pressure on host countries to provide essential services.
 For all refugees, but especially those living outside government camps, securing safety, healthcare, nutrition, education, and livelihoods is a constant challenge.
 These hardships also persist for those who remain in Syria, where the portion of the population below the international poverty line has grown from 10% to 80% over the last ten years.

-Concern is managing a range of programs in Syria, Lebanon and Turkey.
-We are providing basic needs including food, clothing, shelter, and clean water.
-We are providing education, psycho-social support and community-based protection efforts.
-We are distributing e-vouchers so that refugees can buy their own supplies from local vendors.
-For refugees living outside of camps, we are creating referral networks to help them access services and filling the gaps where necessary services don't exist.
+Concern is managing a range of programs in Syria, Lebanon, Iraq, and Turkey.
+We are meeting basic needs including food, clothing, shelter, and clean water.
+We provide education, psycho-social support and community-based protection efforts.
+We distribute e-vouchers so that refugees can buy their own supplies from local vendors.
+For refugees living outside of camps, we have created referral networks to help them access services and fill the gaps where necessary services don't exist.

-By combining our global experience with local expertise, Concern is reaching approximately 400,000 people both inside Syria and in the neighboring countries of Turkey and Lebanon.
-Concern will expand existing programs and implement new efforts as more funds become available.
+By combining our global experience with local expertise, Concern has reached nearly 1 million people both inside Syria and in the neighboring countries of Turkey and Lebanon since 2013.
+Concern continues to expand existing programs and implement new efforts as more funds become available.
 Through these activities, we are working to strengthen the resilience of Syrian refugees, so they can protect their families, retain their dignity, and have the best hope for productive lives in the future.